tommasoresti/turingjs/README.md

 # Turing Machine JS

-Simple Turing Machine that accepts states and interact with a given stream
+Simple Turing Machine that accepts instructions and interact with a given stream

 * `stream.txt` contains the stream
 * `instructions.txt` contains a list of instructions (one per line)